jakerudolph/matlab_standards/matlab_standards.md

 **Description:** The built-in eval function **SHOULD NOT** be used.
 Use of feval, evalin and evalc **SHOULD** be minimized.

 **Rationale:** These functions can have harmful results and statements using them are usually difficult to read and maintain.
-Additionally, it may be overlooked when variables are defined or altered by calls to these functions.
+Additionally, it can be overlooked when variables are defined or altered by calls to these functions.

 ## Keywords Break, Continue, and Return